dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 <!-- markdownlint-disable -->

-The amount of resources required to deploy the Client depends on the request per second.
+The resources required to deploy the Client depends on the request per second.

 > If it is a Seed Peer, run a minimum of 3 replicas.
-Disk size is calculated based on different file storage capacities.
+Disk are calculated based on file storage capacity.

 | Request Per Second | CPU | Memory | Disk  |
 | ------------------ | --- | ------ | ----- |